Domains of commutative C*-subalgebras: Introduction

-A recently successful programme is to study a C*-algebra $A$ through the partial order $\CC(A)$ of its commutative C*-subalgebras.
-This partial order determines the C*-algebra to a great extent~\cite{hamhalter:ordered,doeringharding:jordan,heunenreyes:activelattice}, and has therefore become popular as a substitute for the C*-algebra itself~\cite{heunen:manyfaces,spitters:partialmeasurement,lindenhovius:artinian, reyes:obstructing,vdbergheunen:nogo,reyes:sheaves,vdbergheunen:colim, heunenlandsmanspitters:topos,hamhalter:dye,heunen:piecewiseboolean,heunen:cccc}.
 The intuition is clearest in the case of quantum theory.
 There, the C*-algebra models all observations one can possibly perform on a quantum system.
 However, not all observations may be performed simultaneously, but only those that live together in a commutative C*-subalgebra $C$.
 There is an inherent notion of approximation: if $C \subseteq D$, then $D$ contains more observations, and hence provides more information.

+This sort of informational approximation is more commonly studied in \emph{domain theory}~\cite{abramskyjung:domaintheory,gierzetal:domains}.
+In domain theory, elements of a poset are sometimes interpreted as incomplete objects which are missing information.
+The commutative C*-subalgebras of a C*-algebra do not contain information as such in the direct sense.
+Instead, the incompleteness resides in the way the information in the quantum system is observed.
+In this sense the poset $\CC(A)$ is more akin to the poset of the domain of definition of partial functions, ordered by extension.
+Classically this is not a very interesting poset, but in the quantum setting it is.
+As we are speaking of a continuous amount of observables, but in practice only have access to a discrete number of them, we are most interested in partial orders where every element can be approximated by empirically accessible ones.
+Domain theory has a variety of notions modelling this intuition.